KarloKrivohlavek/This_4_That/README.md

 The app has basic login and signup screens, task list, task details, and settings screen.
 It supports multiple languages and in-app language change, and light and dark theme.

-It's configured with [BLoC] for state management, [Chopper] for networking, [Navigation 2.0], [GetIt] as service locator, UserManager, Repository Pattern, Logger, and util and convenience methods.
+It's configured with [GetX] for state management, [Firebase] for backend and DB solution.

 <br />
 <div>